Rhyme Without Reason Ideas

 Rhyming Fingerplays, Chants and Songs

-Fingerplays, chants, and songs that rhyme help kids develop literacy skills in a fun, active way.
+Fingerplays, chants, and rhyming songs help kids develop literacy skills in a fun, active way.
 Try these ideas:

 • Makeup rhymes using kids’ names